luiscoco/GithubActions_Deploy_dotNET8_WebAPI/README.md

 # GithubActions: How to deploy .NET 8 Web API in Azure Web App

+In this example we show you how to continously deploy in Azure Web App a .NET 8 Web API

 ## 1. Creating the Service Principal and Obtaining Azure Credentials

 Run this command for getting the Azure Credentials: